FelixZhang7/ADNet/README.md

 ![ADNet](./doc/framework.png)

 ## Performance
+The models trained by ADNet framework achieved **SOTA** performance in all of COFW, 300W and WFLW datasets.

 Table 1.
 Comparing with state-of-the-art methods on **COFW** by *NME<sub>inter-pupils</sub>*.

 | Method    | NME       | FR<sub>10%</sub> | AUC<sub>10%</sub> |